saifahmedquazi/.netcoreapp/README.md

 note:
  you need to save the Environment Variables to use them in pipeline as in /manage jenkins/credential /global/creat credential/username and password

+## Extra Achivements :

+To deploy the Docker image to a Kubernetes cluster:

+1. Make sure you have a Kubernetes cluster set up.

+2. Create a `deployment.yaml` file that defines your Kubernetes deployment.

+3. Add a `Deploy to Kubernetes` stage to your pipeline that runs the `kubectl apply` command with your `dotnetcore-deployment.yaml` .

+4. Make sure the Docker image tag used in your `dotnetcore-deployment.yaml` file matches the Docker image tag pushed in your `Docker push` stage.

+5. Run your pipeline and verify that your application is running in your Kubernetes cluster.

+6. you can see container logs weather the container run exited exited.

 ## Tech Stack Use :